exacti/floating-labels/README.md

 <link rel="stylesheet" type="text/css" href="https://cdn.jsdelivr.net/gh/exacti/floating-labels@latest/floating-labels.min.css" media="screen">
 ```
 Just put the input or textarea element inside a parent (div or span) with `.form-label-group` class and add a label tag after this element.

 The input and label must have the same id linked with for in label to work properly.
+Input must have the `placeholder` defined.

+For in border style (like outlined material design), add the `.in-border` class.

 #### Code samples